artur-gajewski/ContentEditable/README.md

 ###3.
 Why is there no function to save to database out-of-the-box?

 My plans are to add such capability is a future version.
 Stay tuned!

+###4.
+Are there any other future plans?

+Yes.
+I am planning on adding preview functionality so that you can preview the content before saving it.
+Also there will be nicer looking styles for the TEXTAREA editor.
+I will also implement a better looking modal for confirmation and messages instead of alert function.

 ## Questions or comments?